cagrikurt8/pytorch-azure-mlops/README.md

-# pytorch-azure-mlops
-PyTorch MLOps with Azure Machine Learning
+# MLOps with Azure ML for PyTorch Model

-This repo is an implementation of a MLOps architecture on Azure Machine Learning with a PyTorch model.
+This repository demonstrates an MLOps solution using Azure Machine Learning (Azure ML) for a PyTorch model.
 Public Walmart weekly sales data is used in this solution.
 The model is a simple regression model which predicts weekly sales of stores.

-# MLOps with Azure ML for PyTorch Model

-This repository demonstrates an MLOps solution using Azure Machine Learning (Azure ML) for a PyTorch model.
 The repository includes scripts for data preprocessing, training, and various YAML files for Azure ML components, pipelines, environment, data, and endpoints.

 ## Table of Contents
 - [Prerequisites](#prerequisites)